Curriculum & Instruction Doctor of Philosophy Degree

 Specialization (15 credits minimum)

 The student can determine areas of specialization in consultation with his or her advisor that reflect the student's interests and career goals.
 At least 15 credits of coursework beyond that used to satisfy the core requirements are required in an area of specialization.
-The Department offers a flexible array of specilizatoins based on the interests of current faculty and students.
-Most current students pursue one of four broad areas of study, though students are encouraged to combine elements across these areas and to integrate them with offerings from other departments to develop their own specializations.
-The four Departmental specializations are (1) Instructional Theory, Design, and Technology; (2) Research and Evaluation in Curriculum and Instruction; (3) Language in Education; and (4) Science and Mathematics Teaching and Learning.
+The Department offers a flexible array of specializations based on the interests of current faculty and students.
+The 15-credit specialization is determined in consultation with the faculty advisor.

 Minor Field/Elective Courses (27 credits)